emc-openstack/vnxe-cinder-driver/README.md

 * where `san_ip` is one of the Management IP address of the VNXe array.
-* where `storage_pool_name` is the pool user wants to create volume from.
+* where `storage_pool_names` is the comma separated pool names from which user wants to create volumes.
 The pools can be created using Unisphere for VNXe.
+This option is optional.
+Refer to the "Multiple Pools Support" for more details
 * Restart of cinder-volume service is needed to make the configuration change take effect.

 ## Authentication